THLO/map/README.md

 ## Installation

 There are multiple installation options.
+The first two options are preferable because they offer a simple update mechanisms.

 1) If you are running Ubuntu, you can install `map` by first adding the `PPA` as follows: